Have You Made Your Website Compliant and Accessible to All?

+The US Census Bureau estimates that over forty-seven million Americans have some type of disability.
+Twenty percent of this number suffer from vision or hearing disabilities.
+This means that these people endure unwarranted challenges whenever they are accessing websites or documents online.
 The Americans with Disabilities Act (AwDA), was passed with this percentage of the population in mind.
 This act aims to help people with disabilities access the web.
 The ADA regulators set a 2018 deadline for websites to become compliant with these regulations.

-ADA compliance means changing certain elements of your website and documents to be accessible to everyone.
+What Does ADA Compliance Mean?ADA compliance means changing certain elements of your website and documents to be accessible to everyone.

 ADA Compliance GuidelinesIn order for your website to be considered as ADA compliant, it needs to meet certain standards in relation to website accessibility and functionality.
 These standards include:

 - Screen reading technology – this means that your website should make it easier for screen readers and narrators to read the websites content for the visually impaired.